CHAPTER ONE: INNOCENCE, AMERICA 1950s

 Throughout the decade, while working as NPR’s London correspondent, I would burn a couple of weeks of annual leave and do these trips for the BBC.
 In Mississippi and along the US-Mexico border I heard stories of lingering racism and economic discontent and alienation from the country people saw on their televisions.
 You didn’t have to look for these discontents.
 These were just the tales of ordinary people that any traveler, curious about the lives of others, would hear.

-The 1990s were America’s unipolar moment, the US was the global hegemon, and the Washington/New York media did not report these stories.
+The 1990s were America’s unipolar moment, the US was the global hegemon, and the Washington/New York media did not report these stories of alienation from the small towns and geographically isolated parts of the country.
 My colleagues were swept up in the glory of working in the Imperial capitals.
 The provinces were no longer of interest.
 They could not imagine what was going on in ordinary American lives.

 I banked the impressions from those trips and in January 2016 just before the primary season began with Donald Trump as the Republican front runner, I made a BBC radio documentary explaining why—although the professional political pundits were dismissing him—he was very likely to win the nomination.
 Because Trump seemed the logical endpoint to the decay I had been observing since before I left the US.

 But I am getting ahead of myself.
 Let’s return to those thrilling days of yesteryear, the early 1950s.

 My memories of the dawn and then morning of my life fade in without a story attached to them for they are not yet continuous:

 Staring at a large wooden cabinet, with a tiny television screen in it, probably in Millington, Tennessee where my father was stationed during the Korean War.

 Aged three and a half, crying because I was not allowed to accompany my mother when she went into the hospital to give birth to my brother.
 The wonder of looking at him in his bassinet the day he came home, his head peeking out from a skyblue blanket, his name in a little bracelet on his wrist.